-WHAT IS JUNK KOUTURE?
+WHAT IS BOI JUNK KOUTURE?

 A recycled fashion competition

-Junk Kouture is a national competition for second level students which challenges teenagers to create high-end wearable fashion from everyday junk that would normally find its way into the bin.
-Junk Kouture aims to inspire and ignite passion in these teenagers while at the same time subtly educating them about the importance of recycling and reusing waste.
-Over the last four years, Junk Kouture has established itself as the premier recycled fashion competition for teenagers throughout Ireland and Northern Ireland.REGISTER NOW
+Bank of Ireland (BOI) Junk Kouture is a national contest which encourages young designers in second level education to create striking couture designs and impressive works of wearable art from everyday junk that would normally find its way into the bin.
+BOI Junk Kouture aims to inspire and ignite passion in these teenagers while at the same time subtly educating them about the importance of recycling and reusing waste.
+Over the last six years,BOI Junk Kouture has established itself as the premier recycled fashion competition for teenagers throughout Ireland and Northern Ireland.

 HOW DOES IT WORK?

-Junk Kouture is a national competition for second level students in Ireland and Northern Ireland
+BOI Junk Kouture is a national competition for second level students in Ireland and Northern Ireland

-OUR PROUD SPONSORS
+OUR PROUD SPONSOR

 Junk Kouture is an important part of a range of fun and engaging inititatives supported by Bank of Ireland to provide a positive approach to developing students understanding of relevant issues to them – everything from teamwork, personal responsibility and striving for achievement.